gary-archer/oauth.websample.final/README.md

 ./build.sh
 ```

-Custom development URLs are used so you must add these entries to your hosts file:
+Custom development domains are used so you must add this entry to your hosts file:

 ```
-127.0.0.1 web.mycompany.com api.mycompany.com
+127.0.0.1 web.authsamples-dev.com
 ::1       localhost
 ```